Bhavagopi03/social-network-addiction-analysis/README.md

 ## Repository Contents

 - `main.py`: The main PySpark script for cleaning and analyzing the data.
-- `data/social_media_data.csv`: The dataset collected from the survey.
+- `Social Network Addiction Analysis Survey.csv`: The dataset collected from the survey.
-- `docs/analysis_report.pdf`: Detailed documentation and results of the analysis.
+- `Social Network Analysis Documentation (PySpark on Google Colab).pdf`: Detailed documentation and results of the analysis.

 ## How to Run the Project